0

 Preheat your oven to 350F.

-Using a mixer or beater, blend well the butter with the sugar until you get a clear-colored & fluffy mixture.
-Then, while still mixing, add the yolks one at a time, then the cognac, then any other flavoring.
+Using a mixer or beater, blend well the butter & sugar until you have a light & fluffy dough.
+While still mixing, add the yolks one at a time, then the cognac & flavoring.

-Stop the electric mixer and add the flour, one cup at a time, mixing with your fingers.
-You want to blend in the flour but not over-mix - just enough until the the flour is absorbed and you obtain a soft and fluffy dough.
+Remove the mixer and then add the flour, one cup at a time, mixing with your fingers.
+You want to blend in the flour but not over-mix - just enough until the the flour is absorbed and you have a soft & fluffy dough.

 Spread out 2/3 of the dough along the bottom and up the sides of a 9" or 10" pie plate.
 Add your marmalade, spreading it evenly with a spatula.